folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 -   **Inventory: View, create, edit, delete holdings.** This permission allows the user to delete holdings records.
 The user can also view and edit holdings.
 -   **Inventory: View, create, edit, delete items.** This permission allows the user to delete item records.
 The user can also view and edit items.
 -   **Inventory: View, create, edit, mark missing items.** This permission allows the user to update an item record's Item status to Missing.
 The user can also view and edit items.

+Note: Some actions in Inventory require permissions in other apps.
+For example, **View source** requires permissions in quickMARC.

 ## Creating an instance record manually in FOLIO